 FamilyCare Health is committed to giving you the best care possible.
-If you have questions or suggestions for us, want to alert us of a concern or problem, or want to file a complaint, we are here to listen.
+If you have questions or suggestions for us, want to alert us of a concern or problem, or want to file a complaint or appeal, we are here to listen.

 Contact us with any concern:

 You, your doctor, or your designated representative* can contact FamilyCare Health about any problems or concerns you have.
 To contact us:

 - Call 866-798-2273 (TTY/TTD 711).
 You can call us from 8 a.m. to 8 p.m., seven days a week, from October 1 through February 14 (except Thanksgiving and Christmas).
 From February 15 to September 30, you can reach us Monday through Friday from 8 a.m. to 8 p.m. and on weekends from 9 a.m. to 5 p.m. (except Memorial Day, Independence Day, and Labor Day).

 - Write to: FamilyCare Health

 - Fax: 503-345-5720

 * In order to appoint a representative to submit a complaint or problem on your behalf, you and your representative must read and complete the form CMS-1696.

 You can also use this information to get information about the status of your complaint.